quimnuss/EcoDuet/README.md

 ### Immediate

 - [ ] Maintain player toolbox and home seeds between server travel
+- [ ] Check that elder data is saved and loaded
 - [ ] Switch to environmental actions to change GLV parameters instead of cubes

+- [ ] Finish intro cinematic:
+- [ ] animal scene
+- [ ] skip button
+- [ ] Crowd

+- [ ] Copy the mixamo retargetter from another project or fix it.
+Then fix sadwalk retarget.

 ### Fase 0 : Basics